dotEthan/RecipeApp/README.md

 Learned a great overview of Angular using [Maximilian Schwarzmüller's Udemy Tutorial](https://www.udemy.com/the-complete-guide-to-angular-2/).
 Highly recommended!

-Working with firebase as a backend and learning AngularFire for data pipeline and authentication
+Working with firebase as a backend and learning AngularFire for data pipeline and authentication.

+Have implemented most of the basic recipe app functionality, and gone through a number of [tutorials](https://www.udemy.com/testing-angular-apps/learn/v4/content) regarding TDD.
+Currently in the process of getting that implemented.

 ### What isn't working

-No problems yet.
+Getting a strange error in the Testing where a simple NgRx store.select call is creating a CORS Policy error.
+Been looking for answers but none found yet.
+For now will comment out the one line for testing purposes and put it back for production, but I don't like it.
+Might rebuild the store from scratch as it would be good practice and might find the problem along the way.

+Otherwise all is good.

 ## Where are we?